pieces-app/pieces-os-client-sdk-for-csharp/README.md

    dotnet add package Pieces.OS.Client
    ```

-## Examples
+## Pieces Client Examples

-There is an example project in the [`./src/Example`](./src/Example) folder.
+There is an example project using the Pieces Client in the [`./src/Client.Example`](./src/Client.Example) folder.
 This example is a console app containing a range of different examples, each commented out.
-To run these examples, uncomment the one you wan to run, then run `dotnet run` from the [`./src/Example`](./src/Example) folder.
+To run these examples, uncomment the one you wan to run, then run `dotnet run` from the [`./src/Client.Example`](./src/Client.Example) folder.

 ### Set up the SDK